iamJoeTaylor/react-rosie/README.md

 ##### `objectOf`
 - keys - <Array <Strings>> Keys of the object
-- opts - <Object> Options of the type
+- opts - Options of the type

 ##### `shape`
-- * - <Object> another full Options object for the nested shape
+- * - another full Options object for the nested shape

 ## Example